 You can also soak eggshells in hot water for 24 hours and then water your plants with this liquid all-natural fertilizer.
 Make sure to soak the eggshells in the amount of water you wish to water with to keep the concentration levels of nutrients higher.
 Using this method for a liquid fertilizer will deliver the nutrients sooner than the slow-release method of mixing into the soil.

 I’ve got good news for all you coffee addicts out there.
-You can use those spent coffee grounds to fertilize your plant babies.
-It’s high in nitrogen which is good for foliage plants such as roses and ferns.
+You can use those spent coffee grounds AND the leftover drip coffee in your coffee pot to fertilize your plant babies.
+It’s high in nitrogen which is good for foliage plants such as roses and ferns!

 Keep in mind that coffee grounds will make your soil more acidic.
 Combining with the eggshells can be a good move to balance out the soil’s pH levels.